How to use this help

 ReSharper features in different languages

 In most of descriptions and examples, C# is used as the target language.
 Some features may not be available or may work differently in other supported languages.
 Supported languages are often listed in the lower part of feature topics.
 Instructions and examples for specific languages are available in the ReSharper by language section.

 You can also study the matrix of features and supported languages in the ReSharper features in different languages topic.

 Keyboard shortcuts and command aliases

 To select the shortcut scheme for help pages, use the selector in the upper right corner of a page.
-This selector only appears if at least one adjustable shortcut is displayed in the content.
+This selector only appears if at least one adjustable shortcut is displayed in the page.

-In help topics that describe specific commands, path to the command in the main menu, command alias and command shortcut (according to the selected scheme) are displayed just below the topic header.
+In help topics that describe specific commands, the path to the command in the main menu, command alias and command shortcut (according to the selected scheme) are displayed just below the topic header.